ShareChat

-Foundation and history
+History

-ShareChat's holding company, Mohalla Tech Pvt Ltd, was incorporated in January 2015 by three IIT Kanpur graduates— Ankush Sachdeva, Bhanu Pratap Singh and Farid Ahsan.
-The company is headquartered in Bengaluru, Karnataka, and presently employs over 2500 people.
+ShareChat's holding company, Mohalla Tech Pvt Ltd, was incorporated in January 2015 by graduates from Indian Institutes of Technology Kanpur: Ankush Sachdeva, Bhanu Pratap Singh and Farid Ahsan.
+The company is headquartered in Bengaluru, Karnataka, and as of 2020, employed over 2500 people.

 Initially, ShareChat primarily worked as a content sharing platform, without any scope of users generating their own content.
-In April 2016, ShareChat enabled user-generated content creation on its platform, allowing its users to share their own posters and creative content.
+In April 2016, however, ShareChat enabled user-generated content creation on its platform, allowing its users to share their own posters and creative content.
 At around the same time, it also introduced open tagging for users, which would allow anyone to create their own hashtags depending on the content.

-The key people at the hierarchy of ShareChat include Ankush Sachdeva (co-founder and Chief Executive Officer), Farid Ahsan (co-founder and Chief Operating Officer), and Bhanu Pratap Singh (co-founder and Chief Technical Officer) All of the co-founders featured in Forbes’ 30 under 30 Asia 2018, having been recognised for their work with language-first approach in the social media landscape.
-In the wake of the ban on TikTok by the Indian government in June 2020, ShareChat launched the similar Moj app and grew substantially.
+In March 2019, Mohalla Tech acquired the short video platform Clip from Transversal Tech.
+In February 2020, it acquired the Bengaluru-based online fashion marketplace Elanic.

+In March 2020, it acquired the meme platform Memer.
+In August 2020, it acquired a hyperlocal information platform, Circle Internet.

+Mohalla Tech also bought the short video platform MX TakaTak from Times Internet Group for $700 million in one of the biggest acquisitions of 2022.

+In January 2023, Farid Ahsan and Bhanu Pratap Singh stepped down from their respective roles as Chief Operating Officer and Chief Technology Officer.
+As of 2022, Manohar Singh Charan (CFO) and Amit Zunjarwad (CPO) led the management along with Ankush Sachdeva (CEO).

 Funding

-In September 2020, ShareChat raised $40 million from investors Dr. Pawan Munjal of Hero MotoCorp, Ajay Shridhar Shriram of DCM Shriram, Twitter, SAIF Partners, Lightspeed Ventures and India Quotient.
-By April 2021 ShareChat had raised $500 million from investors and was valued at over $2 billion.
+In September 2020, ShareChat raised $40 million from investors Pawan Munjal of Hero MotoCorp, Ajay Shridhar Shriram of DCM Shriram, Twitter, SAIF Partners, Lightspeed Ventures, and India Quotient.
+By April 2021, ShareChat had raised $500 million from investors and was valued at over $2 billion.
 In May 2022, ShareChat raised $300 million from Google, Times Group and Temasek Holdings at a valuation of $5 billion.

-Acquisitions

-In March 2019, Mohalla Tech acquired Transversal Tech-owned short video sharing platform, Clip.
-In February 2020, it acquired Bengaluru-based online fashion marketplace Elanic.
-In March 2020, it acquired a meme discovery and sharing platform, Memer.
-In August 2020, it acquired a hyperlocal information platform, Circle Internet.
-Sharechat parent company also bought MX TakaTak from Times Internet Group for $700 million in one of the biggest acquisitions of 2022.

 Initiatives against misinformation

-On April 17, 2019, ShareChat took down around half a million pieces of content and removed 54,000 accounts for spreading fake news, hate speech, spam and conducting coordinated misinformation campaign.
+On 17 April 2019, ShareChat took down around half a million pieces of content and removed 54,000 accounts for spreading fake news, hate speech and spam, and for conducting coordinated misinformation campaigns.

-HR policies for women

-ShareChat (Mohalla Tech Pvt Ltd.) announced the following HR policies for women in 2022 to build a nurturing and conducive environment for its workforce.